Hatz-D/huaweicloud-account-creation-and-baseline-resources-automation/README.md

 This repository aims to provide a template for the creation of accounts on Huawei Cloud Organizations and deployment of baseline resources on the newly account created in a centralized and automated manner.

 ## How to Run
-In order to run the script, it is necessary to configure the following Environment Variables for authentication purposes on the root account of the organization:
+In order to run the Terraform script, it is necessary to configure the following Environment Variables for authentication purposes on the root account of the organization:

 ```shell
 export HW_ACCESS_KEY="{$YOUR_SK}"